 These cedar planters looked so good against that cedar fence.
 But they also look great on my front porch with my fall mums.
 So now, I feel like I need to build two more.
 HA!

 They’re simple enough, so maybe I can get around to that before the season ends, but in the mean time, let me show you how these first two DIY wooden planters came together.
-PS do you recognize that adorable wooden wagon in the corner??

 I’ve got the plans linked below for these simple louvered planter boxes and a quick how to video for you here: